mrhut10/peakDev/README.md

 `user: vagrant`, `password: vagrant`
 6. Start GUI `startx`

 *you should now be within your peakDev environment*

 ## Community Welcome
   Welcome to the community of devopers who want a peak performing defined dev environment which is quickly reproducable.
 ## Contributing
   Please contribute your skills (regardless of level) to emprove the project and/or the community.
+## Note
+  currently this is a vagrantfile + docs & tools however in the future i may consider building vagrantbox images for peoples convinience